 On this page

-Auth is the second piece of the MIOSA managed-data experience.
-When a project is created, MIOSA provisions a per-project auth service.
+Auth is the opt-in managed-auth experience.
+When enabled, MIOSA provisions a per-project auth service.
 The app gets two env vars:

 AUTH_URL=https://auth.miosa.app/proj_xxx